 And that, as far as I can remember, was it.
 I was left confused, feeling my father was a mysterious person which my mother’s few words had done little to clear up.
 How did I get into Mum’s tummy?
 Why did my mother and father spend so little time together?
 And why Italian?

 I had no idea my grandfather had cancer.
 I had never been told, and he showed no signs, well not to me.
 A few weeks after my thirteenth birthday, he was taken into hospital with terminal lung cancer and died three weeks later.
 Mum told me she knew he was ill but hadn’t expected his death to come so soon.
-She was grief stricken, and I remember a deep pall of sadness descended on our flat.
+She was stricken by grief, and I remember a deep pall of sadness descended on our flat.

 Through our loss and grief came light.
 After Granddad’s funeral we moved in with Grandma.
-I remember a bigger bedroom, a better shower, a seemingly huge living room with a large TV, and a new shiny kitchen.
+I remember a bigger bedroom, a better shower, what seemed at the time a huge living room with a large TV, and a new shiny kitchen.
 Mum cut down her hours and was home by six pm and didn’t return to work until the next day.
 But sadly, Sally left.
 Mum and I stayed in contact with her, and she called in often.
 Nevertheless, her going was like losing a brother or sister who was also a best friend.